 The Barracuda VPN Client for Linux

 The Barracuda VPN Client for Linux, macOS command line, and OpenBSD is a command-line VPN client.
-If your system is running macOS 10.5 Leopard and higher, you can also use the Barracuda VPN Client for macOS instead.
+If your system is running macOS 10.5 Leopard or higher, you can also use the Barracuda VPN Client for macOS instead.
 The Barracuda VPN Client features a GUI.

-- For information on how install the Barracuda VPN Client for Linux, see Installing the Barracuda VPN Client for Linux and OpenBSD.
+- For information on how to install the Barracuda VPN Client for Linux, see Installing the Barracuda VPN Client for Linux and OpenBSD.